-On the occasion of the Ninth Congress of FIAPAC in cooperation with ACAI, Spain
+On the Ninth Congress of FIAPAC in cooperation with ACAI, Spain

 Seville, 22/23 October 2010, Achieving Excellence in Abortion Care

-Resolution passed by 601 health professionals working in abortion and family planning coming from 53 countries
+The resolution passed by 601 health professionals working in abortion and family planning coming from 53 countries.

-Termination of an unwanted pregnancy is the most frequently performed clinical intervention in Obstetrics and Gynaecology.
-Safe provision has therefore a huge impact not only on women but also on society as a whole.
-Reducing the occurrence of unwanted pregnancies by sexual education, easy access to effective contraceptive methods and the provision of safe abortion has resulted in significant reduction in maternal morbidity and mortality.
-FIAPAC is dedicated to improve contraceptive use and the medical standard of abortion care when needed.
+Termination of an unwanted pregnancy is the most frequently performed clinical intervention in Obstetrics and Gynecology.
+Safe provision has therefore a huge impact not only on women but also on society.
+Reducing the occurrence of unwanted pregnancies through sexual education, easy access to effective contraceptive methods and the provision of safe abortion has resulted in a significant reduction in maternal morbidity and mortality.
+FIAPAC is dedicated to improving contraceptive use and the medical standard of abortion care when needed.

-The participants of the 9th FIAPAC conference therefore encourage the Spanish society to provide prevention of unwanted pregnancies as well as best medical care for women with un unwanted pregnancy as manifested in the Spanish new law.
+The participants of the 9th FIAPAC conference, therefore, encourage the Spanish society to provide prevention of unwanted pregnancies as well as the best medical care for women with unwanted pregnancies as manifested in the Spanish new law.
 Please find more information in the Berlin Declaration

-Concering refusal to offer medical treatment based on private beliefs
+Concerning refusal to offer medical treatment based on private beliefs.